Actor Kevin Spacey to face sex assault case in Nantucket courtroom

-NANTUCKET, Mass.
-(Reuters) - Former "House of Cards" star Kevin Spacey is set to appear in a Massachusetts court on Monday to face a criminal charge that he sexually assaulted an 18-year-old male after plying him with alcohol at a bar in Nantucket more than two years ago.
+NANTUCKET, Mass., Jan 7 (Reuters) - Former "House of Cards" star Kevin Spacey is set to appear in a Massachusetts court on Monday to face a criminal charge that he sexually assaulted an 18-year-old male after plying him with alcohol at a bar in Nantucket more than two years ago.

 The Oscar-winning actor is scheduled to be arraigned in Nantucket District Court after being charged last month with one count of felony indecent assault and battery.
 Spacey has said in court papers that he plans to plead not guilty.